Frequently Asked Questions

 This work is all about intuition, so we recommend checking in with yourself about what feels right for you, and trusting you’ll get what you need out of whatever length of time you choose.
-The only difference between booking 1, 2, and 3 weeks is the number of ceremonies, as well as the space and time you are allowing yourself to process and integrate the work being done.
-Some people find a lot of healing with one week, while others may benefit from a longer and deeper connection for the healing to take root.
+The only difference between retreat lengths is the number of ceremonies, as well as the space and time you are allowing yourself to process and integrate the work being done.
+Some people find a lot of healing with 5 nights or one week, while others may benefit from a longer and deeper connection for the healing to take root.
 Depending on what you are looking to heal or work with, you may find that more time and space to work with the medicine will give you a chance to integrate the work you do more fully.
 Regardless, whatever length of time you choose, you won’t be wrong!

 We believe in offering personalized care for every guest so they can have the space to immerse themselves fully in their process and have the support they need to do so.
 We also feel strongly that the community aspect is an important part of the healing, which we believe can get lost if there are too many people in a group.
 Therefore, we keep our groups rather intimate, and have a high facilitator-to-guest ratio.
 Our maximum capacity is 20 guests and for that amount we work with a female and male Shipibo healer and 2-3 facilitators during ceremony.
 During each ceremony, each guest receives their own personal healing icaro, tailored to their intention for healing and their consultation with our healers beforehand.